How To Save Money: How I Saved My First £100K – Updated April 2023

 It is surprising just how many duplicates you can find when you put all things of one category in one place.

-This helped me to use up each item before needing to buy more and therefore saving money.
+This helped me to use up each item before needing to buy more and therefore save money.

 I watched The Minimalists Netflix film – they focus on living life with less.